carmelosantana/porkbun-sdk/README.md

 ## Changelog

-- **0.1.0** - Aug 28, 2024
+- **1.0.0** - Aug 29, 2024
-  - Initial release of the PorkbunSdk library with support for Domain, DNS, and SSL management.
+  - Initial release of the `PorkbunSdk` library with support for Domain, DNS, and SSL management.

 ## License